tmroyal/OptionSetter.js/README.md

 // validates that optionsObject.date is a date. if
 // not provided, provides the value of new Date(),
-// according to the definition of the default type 'date'
+// which is the default setup by OptionSetter
 date: {
   type: 'date',
   default: OptionSetter.default